symfony/symfony-docs/cookbook/security/custom_extension.rst

 .. note::

-    The ``AuthenticationProviderInterface`` requires an ``authenticate``
+    The :class:`Symfony\\Component\\Security\\Core\\Authentication\\Provider\\AuthenticationProviderInterface`
-    method on the user token, and a ``supports`` method, which tells the authentication manager whether or not to use this provider for the given token.
+    requires an ``authenticate`` method on the user token, and a ``supports`` method, which tells the authentication manager whether or not to use this provider for the given token.
 In the case of multiple providers, the authentication manager will then move to the next provider in the list.

 The Factory
 -----------